mmarcon/marcon.me/articles/measuring-dx.md

 These are all things that we always need to keep in mind, and ideally all things we can measure.

-## Developer Experience North Star
+## Developer Experience north star metrics

-When working on a product, I feel it's always useful to have a North Star with an associated metric we can measure.
+When working on a product, it's always useful to have a north star with an associated metric we can measure.
 This applies to DX and DX products too.

-Now, what should our North Star be, when we talk about improving DX?
+But what should our north star be, when we talk about improving DX?
 How do we measure if we are going in the right direction?

 To kick off my research, I asked this question to [ChatGPT](http://chat.openai.com/):